NaokiTateyama/NaokiTateyama.github.io/README.md

-# NaokiTateyama.github.io
+# naoki-tateyama.github.io

-This is the repository for Tateyama's profile page on Github Pages.
+This is the repository for Tateyama's profile page on GitHub Pages.

-The profile page is [here](https://naokitateyama.github.io/).
+The profile page is [here](https://naoki-tateyama.github.io/).